Outsiders and Sky Burial

 Tibetan Buddhists continue to practice jhator, but like so many aspects of traditional Tibetan culture, its future is uncertain.
 The country's secular governance rests in the hands of China and the head of its religious governance, the 14th Dalai Lama, Tenzin Gyatso, remains in India as an exile.
 Meanwhile, modern technology and Chinese migrants continue to flood Tibet.
 Only time will tell if this unique funeral practice survives the decades ahead.

-Explore the links on the next page to learn even more about Tibet and Tibetan Buddhism.
+Explore the links below to learn even more about Tibet and Tibetan Buddhism.